Difference Between High-Level Languages and Low-Level Language

 Thus, we can conclude that high-level languages are not only easy to understand and memorize but also easy to read, write and modify.

 Low-level languages are machine-dependent and thus different for different architectures.
 Thus, they are not portable.

 But high-level languages comprise English statements that need a compiler or interpreter to convert them to machine language.
 You need to use different compilers for different machine architectures and to the source to its specific machine language.
 Thus, high-level languages are portable.

 Speed and performance and directly proportional and thus the performance of higher speed language, i.e. the low-level languages are better compared to the higher-level languages.

-High-level languages are much easier and more flexible to handle than the low-level languages.
-Compared to low-level language, they have huge libraries with a dense set of keywords, Data types, functions, etc. Thus, they can be easily developed with far less resource and effort.
+High-level languages are much easier and more flexible to handle than low-level languages.
+Compared to low-level language, they have huge libraries with a dense set of keywords, Data types, functions, etc. Thus, they can be easily developed with far fewer resources and effort.
 This flexibility is absent in low-level languages and is difficult and inflexible to handle.

 Be it a small syntactical error or big memory leaks; detecting them or maintaining them is a more tedious and time-consuming process in a low-level language.
 Moreover, they are more error-prone and difficult to debug.

 In contrast, high-level languages show fewer errors.
 Nearly all of their syntactical errors can be identified by the compilers and interpreters and can be fixed.
 They are also easy to maintain as well as debug.